CSCfi/ansible-role-shibboleth-idp-configurator/README.md

 Role Variables
 --------------

-This role can be called with multiple tags, where each tags means some dedicated configuration.
-Each configuration is own separate task file which makes it's easier follow what each configuration needs to do.
-Defaults and configurable variables for each tasks can be found from defaults/main.yml
+This role can be called with multiple 'confs' variables, where each variable means some dedicated configuration item.
+Each configuration item is it's own separate task file which makes it's easier follow what each configuration does.
+Defaults and configurable variables for each item can be found from defaults/main.yml
+* Tags:

-* tag_haka: Add trust to Haka federation
+  * haka: Add trust to Haka federation
     * shibbolethidp_hakacrt:
-* tag_edugain: Add trust to Edugain
+  * edugain: Add trust to Edugain
     * shibbolethidp_edugaincrt:
-* tag_hakatest Add trust to Haka-test federation
+  * hakatest Add trust to Haka-test federation
     * shibbolethidp_hakatestcrt:
-* tag_oidc: Configure oidc support
+  * oidc: Configure oidc support

-If you want to overwrite default variables you can do it by overwriting those in the group_vars or in the playbook accordingly.
+If you want to overwrite default variables you can do it by overwriting those in the group_vars / inventory or in the playbook accordingly.

 Dependencies
 ------------